ericrubino/local-dev-lando/README.md

 # Local Dev #

-This set of scripts should get your local development environment on a USPS OIG laptop or dev VM up to a shared baseline.
+This set of scripts should get your local development environment on a Gov laptop or dev VM up to a shared baseline.

 Once complete, you are free to install additional dev tools in WSL2 or Windows.